Ultikynnys/UltiBake/AddonParm.md

 ## Bake Types

-> With **Bake Types** we can define what is baked from the materials that are applied to the objects in the **Bake Units** These **materials must utilize the Principled BSDF node** and any material which is not using this node will have to be manually converted to utilize it. **The Bake Types reflect the inputs of the Principled BSDF node** except for a few special types which are unique to the Addon.
+> With **Bake Types** we can define what is baked from the materials that are applied to the objects in the **Bake Units**.
+The **Materials must utilize the Principled BSDF node** and any material which is not using this node will have to be manually converted to utilize it. **The Bake Types reflect the inputs of the Principled BSDF node** except for a few special types which are unique to the Addon.

 ![alt text](image-11.png)

 > You can have **Multiple Bake Types** on a single **Bake Set**, allowing you to do channel packing.
-The iamge suffix is also generated from these
+The image suffix is also generated from these

 ![alt text](image-3.png)

 > Each **Bake Type** has a channel selector.
-Note that you can select multiple channels for a Bake Type by shift+left click
+Note that you can select multiple channels for a Bake Type with shift+left click

-> In the Image there is a suffix```MRSAO``` after the texture name, which is dynamically generated, It can be disabled from the addon parameters by unticking **Auto Suffix**
+> To the right of the image name is a suffix```MRSAO``` , which is dynamically generated.
+The suffix can be disabled from the addon parameters by unticking **Auto Suffix**

 ![alt text](image-4.png)